| |

 Shoulders: short, upright; pronounced withers

-Body: fairly short back; deep chest, sloping croup, muscular hindquarters
+Body: fairly short back; deep chest, sloping croup, muscular

 Legs: strong, well formed limbs; big knees